 Frequently Asked Questions

-What is a debt management plan?
+What is a debt relief program?

-What is the fee for credit counseling?
+What is the fee for a debt relief program?

-What is unsecured vs. secured debt?
+What is Unsecured vs. Secured debt?

 Department Store Cards

 Secured debt is not eligible for enrollment in a debt program.
 Secured debt is backed by an asset, like:

 Do I have to enroll all of my debt?

 No, you are not required to enroll all of your debt.
 We normally recommend leaving an account open in case you need access to credit, in the event of an emergency.